philadams-zz/philadams.net/src/quotes.md

 -
 > Things you own end up owning you. _Tyler Durden_

 -
+> Why waste time proving over and over how great you are, when you could be
+> getting better?
+Why hide deficiencies instead of overcoming them?
+Why look
+> for friends or partners who will just shore up your self-esteem instead of
+> ones who will also challenge you to grow?
+And why seek out the tried and
+> true, instead of experiences that will stretch you?
+The passion for
+> stretching yourself and sticking to it, even (or especially) when it’s not
+> going well, is the hallmark of the growth mindset.
+This is the mindset that
+> allows people to thrive during some of the most challenging times in their
+> lives. _Carol Dweck_

+-
 > I never worry about the future it comes soon enough. _Albert Einstein_